tiberiusbrown/ardurogue/guide.md

 How the damage roll is calculated differs between melee and ranged combat.
 The defense roll depends only on the defense stat, and is a random value from floor(Def/4) to Def, inclusive.
+For example, for a defense stat of 13, the defense roll will be a random value from 3 to 13.
 The following table shows the damage dealt for different values of damage and defense rolls.

 <table>